Excel/VBA Range [11 Examples]

 Assigning 56 default colors to Excel cells by Range

-As ColorIndex supports 56 default colors palette, we will create a range of 56 cells.
+As ColorIndex supports 56 default color palettes, we will create a range of 56 cells.

 This is followed by using a for loop and assigning a different color to each cell in the range.